andrew/ultimate-awesome/README.md

 - [awesome-jupiter](https://github.com/kelreel/awesome-jupiter) - A collection of awesome things regarding Jupiter ecosystem 🐈.
 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
+- [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 464 interactive lessons.
+Easy-to-follow programming guides with hands-on practice exercises.
 - [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree provides a comprehensive learning path to master Kubernetes.
 Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
-- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [python-free-tutorials](https://github.com/labex-labs/python-free-tutorials) - Free Python tutorials for beginners with 99 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-value-investing](https://github.com/learner-long-life/awesome-value-investing) - List of awesome resources for value investing, compounding wealth, and finding great businesses.
 - [awesome-deep-learning-tools](https://github.com/lijiaqi/awesome-deep-learning-tools) - Collections of tools for deep learning experiments, e.g., experiments management,.